Website Traffic Analysis: How to Understand Your Visitors

 Turning Traffic Data Into Actionable Insights

 Your top pages are your winners.
 If three blog posts drive 40% of your organic traffic, create more content on those topics.
-Update those pages regularly, add internal links from them to conversion pages, and use them as templates for future content.
+Update those pages regularly and add internal links to conversion pages.

-Pages with high impressions in search but low click-through rates need better titles and meta descriptions.
-Pages with high traffic but high bounce rates need better content or a clearer value proposition.
-Pages with zero traffic after six months may need to be consolidated or removed.
+Pages with high impressions but low click-through rates need better titles and meta descriptions.
+Pages with high traffic but high bounce rates need better content.
+Pages with zero traffic after six months should be consolidated or removed.

 If organic search drives your most engaged visitors, invest in SEO.
 If a specific referral site sends converting traffic, build that partnership.
 Stop spending time on channels that deliver volume without engagement.